uBlue comes with packages to enable hardware acceleration for codecs, ensuring smooth and power-efficient playback right out of the box.

 - Look for the section titled "Media"

-- If hardware-accelerated codecs are working you should see
+- If hardware-accelerated codecs are detected you should see

 HWlisted next to some codecs.
 For example